skeller1/extr/readme.md

 ##TODO

-* Defining providers for different namespaces in yaml config file
+* Configure different namespaces in yaml config file
 * Find a way to add authenticity token to each form post component by default (Is it possible???)

 ## License